fastly/compute-js-static-publish/README.md

 ## New!
 Version 4

 Version 4 of this tool has some awesome new features:
-  - Support for optionally serving files from Fastly's [Object Store](https://www.fastly.com/blog/introducing-the-compute-edge-object-store-global-persistent-storage-for-compute-functions) instead of bundling them into the Wasm module.
-See [Object Store](#object-store) below for more information.
+  - Support for serving files from Fastly's [Object Store](#object-store) instead of bundling them into the Wasm module.
-  - Your scaffolded application no longer uses a bundler by default, making the use of Webpack optional
+  - Scaffolded applications no longer use a bundler by default (Webpack is optional).
-  - Brotli and Gzip compression
+  - Brotli and Gzip compression.
-  - Support for returning `304 Not Modified` status based on `If-None-Match` and `If-Modified-Since` request headers
+  - Support for returning `304 Not Modified` status based on `If-None-Match` and `If-Modified-Since` request headers.
-  - `PublisherServer` class to map incoming requests to asset paths
+  - [`PublisherServer`](#publisherserver) class to map incoming requests to asset paths.
-  - Ability to include files in the publishing that won't necessarily be served by `PublisherServer`.
-The content of these files are available to your application and may be useful for reading data written by third-party tools, etc.
+  - Support for publishing files that won't necessarily be served by `PublisherServer`.
+File contents are made available to your application–useful, e.g., for reading data written by third-party tools, etc.
-  - Makes content and metadata available to your application, giving your applications access to their content by their pre-package path/file
+  - Makes content and metadata available to your application, via pre-package path/file.
-  - Even load JavaScript files as code into your Compute@Edge JavaScript application
+  - Support for loading JavaScript files as code into your Compute@Edge application.

-If you wish to update to this version, you may need to re-scaffold your application, or follow the migrations steps outlined in [MIGRATING.md](./MIGRATING.md).
+If you wish to update to this version, you may need to re-scaffold your application, or follow the steps outlined in [MIGRATING.md](./MIGRATING.md).

 ## Prerequisites